reasonset/maildeliver/README.md

 So, you can log it with redirect STDERR of mailchecker.rb to any file.

 You can use configuration file about user defined filtering.

+fetchmail in Mailcheck writes to STDOUT unless you don't define log file for fetchmail in .fetchmailrc.
+If you want to save other file or take to blackhole, you can do it by redirect Mailcheck's STDOUT.

+SOX play in Sound Notify write to /dev/null by default.
+If you want to keep log for debug, set @sound_logfile in playsound.rb.